planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Resampling algorithm
 ~~~~~~~~~~~~~~~~~~~~

 Creating pyramids involves completing resampling operations in advance of using the data, so the application accessing the pyramid does not need to perform the same operation on the original image.
 Resampling may be performed using different algorithms, some of which will produce higher quality resampled images than other algorithms.
 More complex algorithms can produce better quality images but it usually takes longer to create the pyramid.
+The resampling algorithm used, however, has no effect on the performance obtained once the pyramid is created.

+..
 A nearest neighbor interpolation is the simplest method and it is a good option for non-image data such as elevation data and so on.
 However this interpolation technique is not recommended for images.
 It is suitable for resampling raster layers with categorical data published via a  Web Coverage Service (WCS) service.

 Coordinate Reference System